 I hope my book provides some context for understanding the history of African Americans during one of the most difficult and horrific episodes of the past.
 Here, readers will also see that the foundations of economic disparity in this country began with enslavement.

-CC: The Price for Their Pound of Flesh is being released on the verge of a new civil rights movement and on the 140th anniversary of the end of Reconstruction.
+CC: The Price for Their Pound of Flesh’s release coincides with the dawn of a new civil rights movement and the 140th anniversary of the end of Reconstruction.
 What lessons can we learn from this historiography in the context of seeing Black persons being disproportionately killed and their deaths recorded?